Are You Living from Your Wounds or Your True Self?

 Our wounded self: Harbors self-judgment, guilt, or shame, perpetuating cycles of self-criticism and unworthiness.

-Our true Self: Embraces mistakes with self-compassion, viewing them as opportunities for growth, learning, and profound transformation.
+Our true Self: Embraces mistakes with self-compassion, viewing them as opportunities for growth, learning, and transformation.

-Self-compassion isn’t a language that your wounded self speaks.
-Your wounded self might instead harbor feelings of self-judgment and shame over past mistakes, seeing you through a lens of criticism and negativity.
-But, your true Self would be likely to lean on self-compassion and self-forgiveness, acknowledging your humanity and encouraging you to treat yourself with kindness, understanding, and acceptance.
+Self-compassion isn’t a language the wounded self speaks fluently.
+But your true Self offers it freely, knowing that we are all worthy of love and understanding, even when we stumble.
+Your true Self would be likely to lean on self-compassion and self-forgiveness, acknowledging your humanity and encouraging you to treat yourself with kindness, understanding, and acceptance.

 I hope you've found some clarity and insight to guide you on your journey of self-discovery and healing while reading.
-If there’s one thing I want to leave you with, it’s this: Recognizing the patterns of Our wounded self is the first step towards the true freedom and happiness we are all seeking.
+If there’s one thing I want to leave you with today, it’s this: recognizing when you’re living from your wounded self is the first step toward freedom.
+Toward true happiness.
 And I’m so glad that, through awareness, we could begin to untangle some of the threads that our conditioning and past traumas weave in our lives.

-And if you’re thinking “Dr Sophia, I hear you and I want some personalized guidance and support on my path to healing”, I offer one-on-one therapeutic coaching sessions tailored to your unique needs and goals.
-My calendar is filling up fast, but there are still a few spots left.
+And if you’re thinking “Dr Sophia, I hear you and I want some personalized guidance and support with my unique challenges", I also offer therapeutic coaching tailored to your needs.
+My schedule fills quickly, but there are still a few spots open.
+Reach out to learn more.

 With love,